 Milli- : An prefix meaning 1/1000.

 MIDI: An acronym for the Musical Instrument Digital Interface, a standardized digital “language” that allows electronic musical instruments and computers to communicate with one another.

 MIDI Cable: A special wire used to carry MIDI data; it has three shielded conductors connected to five-pin DIN plugs at both ends.
 It is not a MIDI interface by itself but some interfaces such as the M-Audio Midisport need MIDI cables to complete the communication between the computer and MIDI hardware.

-MIDI Controller: This is a hardware device that outputs MIDI data such as the M-Audio Oxygen keyboards.
+MIDI Controller: This is a hardware device that outputs MIDI data .
 Other forms of controllers include drum, guitar, or wind controller.
 Real-time controllers are either continuous controllers (wheels, joysticks, sliders, foot pedals, breath controllers) or switch controllers (footswitches or other on-off devices).
 Many MIDI controllers do not have sounds but are used specifically to send MIDI data to another device such as a computer or a sound module.

 MIDI Implementation Chart: This comprehensive document resides within most synthesizer manuals and describes what MIDI messages, such as note number, velocity, aftertouch, bender, control change, program change, and system exclusive messages are transmitted or recognized by the synthesizer.

 MIDI Filter: Many sequencing and digital audio recording programs utilize filters to assist the user with the editing of their data.
 A filter is especially useful if you are replacing MIDI data such as changing a violin to a viola.